pubkey/rxdb/examples/electron-remote/README.md

 # RxDB Electron Remote example

-This is an example usage of RxDB with Electron and `remote` instead of the `RxDB server plugin`.
+This is an example usage of RxDB with Electron trough the [`remote`](https://electronjs.org/docs/api/remote) API.
 It implements a simple heroes-list which can be filled by the user.

+For an example with the `RxDB server plugin` check [examples/electron](../electron)

 # Try it out
 1. clone the whole [RxDB-repo](https://github.com/pubkey/rxdb)